🌟 Assignment for ENGL 10503: Anarchist Nonfiction Across Genres

-This written exam is comprised of 4 essay questions: 2 are required and 2 may be chosen from the short lists below.
-Each answer should directly reference materials we have read for Weeks 1-6 of class.
+This written exam is comprised of 5 essay questions: 3 are required and 2 may be chosen from the short lists below.
+Please note that the self-assessment question is in three parts; all three parts must be answered.
+Every answer should directly reference materials we have read, watched, and listened to during the semester.
 The exam is open-note, open-book, open-internet—but plagiarism of another’s work or words is a violation of the academic conduct policy.

 Genre (this question is required; minimum 300 words)

 - Choose one genre that we looked at during the semester.
 What does this genre do and how does it do it?
 How do the features of this genre relate to the concepts of anarchism?
 Make reference to specific texts in your answer.

 Concepts (choose one question from this list; minimum 400 words)

 - Why are labor unions so important to the theory and practice of anarchism?

 - Discuss the relationship between capitalism and white supremacy from an anarchist perspective.